Luidog/fms-api-client/README.md

 The client supports the same parameter syntax as is found in the [Data API Documentation](https://fm.mutesymphony.com/fmi/data/apidoc/).
 Where appropriate and useful the client also allows additional parameters.

-Any method that accepts script or portals in query or body parameters will also accept the following script and portal parameter syntax:
+Any method that accepts script or portals in query or body parameters will also accept the following script and portal parameter syntax.

+In addition to allowing an exanded syntax for invoking scripts or selecting portals the client will also automatically parse arrays, objects, and numbers to adhere to the requirements of the Data API. `limit` and `offset` parameters can be either strings or a numbers.

+The client will also automatically convert `limit`, `find`, and `offset` parameters into their underscored conterparts as needed.
+Additionally, if a script result can be parsed as JSON it will be automatically parsed for you by the client.

+All methods on the client return promises and each method will reject with a message and code upon encountering an error.
+All messages and codes follow the FileMaker Data API codes where applicable.

+fms-api-client also provides utility modules to aid in working with FileMaker Data API Results.
+The provided utility modules are `fieldData`, `recordId`, and `transform`.
+These utilities will accept and return either an object or an an array objects.
+For more information on the utility modules see the utility section.

+### Parameter Syntax

 #### Script Array Syntax